alemidev/scope-tui/README.md

 * Use `s` to toggle scatter mode
 * Use `h` to toggle interface
 * Decrease/increase terminal font size to increase/decrease scope resolution.

+# About precision
+While "scatter" mode is as precise as Pulseaudio and the terminal lets us be, "line" mode simply draws a straight line across points, meaning high frequencies don't get properly represented.

+Latency is kept to a minimum thanks to small buffer and block sizes.

+Sample rate can be freely specified but will ultimately be limited by source's actual sample rate.